MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/process-focused-solution-implementation-lifecycle.md

 Collect and organize your processes in a process catalog.
 The process catalog is a structured and hierarchical list of your processes.
 Number, label, and reference your processes in the catalog.
 Group your processes by business value streams, departments, roles, or functions.
 This helps you define the process taxonomy or structure.

+> [!TIP]
+> The business process catalog includes a structure and hundreds of business processes by default.
+When you use the Azure DevOps template for the catalog, Demo Deliverable work items are included by default which are tools that can be leveraged to learn about new features and see demonstrations of standard functionality.

 The process catalog helps you:

 - Express your project goals and vision in the natural language of your business.